MLSpeech/GradSeg/README.md

 In this example, we will demonstrate how to run GradSeg on the [Buckeye](https://buckeyecorpus.osu.edu/) corpus.

-- We use the same experimental setup as in "DSegKNN: Unsupervised Word Segmentation using K Nearest Neighbors (INTERSPEECH 2022)"" ([Paper](https://arxiv.org/pdf/2204.13094.pdf), [Code](https://github.com/MLSpeech/DSegKNN), see README file there for data preprocessing.
+- We use the same experimental setup as in "DSegKNN: Unsupervised Word Segmentation using K Nearest Neighbors (INTERSPEECH 2022)" ([Paper](https://arxiv.org/pdf/2204.13094.pdf), [Code](https://github.com/MLSpeech/DSegKNN), see README file there for data preprocessing).

 - Run ```grad_segmenter.py``` with the following options: